Hotel del Luna: Adaptations

-US remake

 On June 24, 2020, Studio Dragon announced that it would co-produce an American remake of Hotel del Luna with Skydance.
 Alison Schapker will be in charge of developing and producing the series.
 She will be working with Miky Lee, Jinnie Choi and Hyun Park of Studio Dragon, and David Ellison, Dana Goldberg and Bill Bost of Skydance Television.

-Korean musical

-On January 27, 2021, the theater company Showplay announced that Hotel del Luna was adapted into a stage musical that premiered in 2022.
+On January 27, 2021, the theater company Showplay announced that Hotel del Luna would be adapted into a stage musical that premiered in South Korea in 2022.